Hospital Records: Artists

-Podcast
+Podcast and Forza

 Tony Colman was the original host of the Hospital Records Podcast.
 He was occasionally joined by a guest from the label or an up-and-coming unsigned artist.
 Colman often played demos from budding producers on the podcast.

 Starting in April 2022, the Hospital-signed DJ Degs took over as the main host of the podcast.

 The podcast has won the BT Digital Music Award for Best Podcast in 2006, 2007 and 2008.

+From Forza Horizon 2 to 4, Colman and fellow founder Chris Goss appeared on in the in-game radio station for Hospital Records.
+Degs would take over for Colman for Forza Horizon 5.

+Awards

+From 2009 to 2011 and 2014 to 2021, Hospital Records has won the Best Label title at the Drum & Bass Arena Awards.